 These feelings influence more rigidity around food and can trigger an all-consuming fear response.
 Diet culture keeps a person stuck in this mentality, riding a loop of never-ending highs and dark lows.

-Can you imagine savoring the different flavors of each bite without anxiety?
+How about imagining savoring the different flavors of each bite without anxiety?
 Pleasure is the antithesis of oppression (Brown, Pleasure Activism).
-Finding our own inherent pleasure within our bodies (from food or movement) allows us to recognize the deep capacity within ourselves to feel good.
+Finding our own inherent joy and pleasure within our bodies (from food or movement) allows us to recognize the deep capacity within ourselves to feel good.

 When we feel good (and decrease feelings of anxiety, shame, and guilt) our need for external validation decreases.
 No more roller coaster ride of emotions.